 \section{Abstract}

-We present a general consensus framework that allows to easily introduce a customizable Byzantine fault tolerant consensus algorithm to an existing (delegated) proof-of-stake blockchain.
-We prove the safety of the protocol under the assumption that less than~$1/3$ of the block proposers are Byzantine.
-The framework further allows for consensus participants to choose subjective decision thresholds in order to obtain safety even in the case of a larger proportion of Byzantine block proposers.
-Moreover, the liveness of the protocol is shown if less than~$1/3$ of the block proposers crash.
+We present a general consensus framework that allows to easily introduce a customizable Byzantine fault tolerant consensus algorithm to an existing (Delegated) Proof-of-Stake blockchain.
+We prove the safety of the protocol under the assumption that less than~$1/3$ of the validators are Byzantine.
+The framework further allows for consensus participants to choose subjective decision thresholds in order to obtain safety even in the case of a larger proportion of Byzantine validators.
+Moreover, the liveness of the protocol is shown if less than~$1/3$ of the validators crash.

-Based on the framework, we introduce \lbft, a Byzantine fault tolerant consensus algorithm for the Lisk blockchain. \lbft integrates with the existing block proposal, requires only two additional integers in block headers and no additional messages.
-The protocol is simple and provides safety in the case of static proposers if less than~$1/3$ of the block proposers are Byzantine.
-For the case of dynamically changing proposers, we proof the safety of the protocol assuming a bound on the number of Byzantine proposers and the number of honest proposers that can change at one time.
-We further show the liveness of the \lbft protocol for less than~$1/3$ crashing block proposers.
+Based on the framework, we introduce \lbft, a Byzantine fault tolerant consensus algorithm for the Lisk ecosystem. \lbft integrates with the existing block proposal mechanism, requires only two additional integers in blocks and no additional messages.
+The protocol is simple and provides safety in the case of static validators if less than~$1/3$ of the validators are Byzantine.
+For the case of dynamically changing validators, we prove the safety of the protocol assuming a bound on the number of Byzantine validators and the number of honest validators that can change at one time.
+We further show the liveness of the \lbft protocol for less than~$1/3$ crashing validators.